hmslima/sambahsacompletegrammar/sambahsa.md

 possible to explain the sounds, since per comparisons with other languages until per what movements of tongue and mouth are made.
-But if you really have difficulty with some sounds, there is no problem, you can use a similar sound, very improbably someone you don't understand you, but endeavor a bit for learning all sounds, it'll be a learning that will serve for other languages as you will see.
+But if you really have difficulty with some sounds, there is no problem, you can use a similar sound, very improbably someone wont understand you, but endeavor a bit for learning all sounds, it'll be a learning that will serve for other languages as you will see.